-- 9.1 Aylesbury Grammar School know what the role of schools is, as a relevant agency, within the three safeguarding partner arrangements and as required, will contribute to multi-agency working, in line with the statutory guidance 'Working Together to Safeguard Children'. - 9.2 When named as a relevant agency and involved in safeguarding arrangements, Aylesbury Grammar School will co-operate alongside other agencies with the published arrangements. - 9.3 Aylesbury Grammar School will contribute to inter-agency plans to offer children support of early help and those children supported through child protection plans. - 9.4 Aylesbury Grammar School will allow access for and work with children's social care to conduct or consider whether to conduct as section 17 or section 47 assessment. - 9.5 If, following a referral, the situation is not improving for the child, the DSL will follow the escalation process.
+- 9.1 Aylesbury Grammar School know what the role of Schools is, as a relevant agency, and will contribute to multiagency working, in line with the statutory guidance 'Working Together to Safeguard Children'. - 9.2 When named as a relevant agency and involved in safeguarding arrangements, Aylesbury Grammar School will co-operate alongside other agencies with the published arrangements. - 9.3 Aylesbury Grammar School will contribute to inter-agency plans to offer children support of early help and those children supported through child protection plans. - 9.4 Aylesbury Grammar School will allow access for and work with children's social care to conduct or consider whether to conduct as section 17 or section 47 assessment. - 9.5 If, following a referral, the situation is not improving for the child, the DSL will follow the escalation process.